opengauss-mirror/openGauss-connector-odbc/readme.txt

 ***********************************************************************/

-compile psqlodbc by following command: sh ./build.sh -m $GAUSSHOME # give the path of GAUSSHOME the build library is placed under install directory.
+compile psqlodbc by following command: sh ./build.sh -bd $GAUSSHOME # give the path of GAUSSHOME the build library is placed under install directory.